Krisanjana/Snort-Project/README.md

 **The basic syntax of the Snort command is:-** snort [options]

+**SET OF RULES IN SNORT COMMAND:-** We can set the rules of snort command.
+A Snort rule is a text-based instruction that tells Snort what type of network traffic to inspect and what action to take when a specific pattern is detected.
+Rules are stored in rule files (such as local.rules) and are processed by Snort to identify suspicious or malicious network activity.

 # Deployment Modes:
 An IPS (Intrusion prevention System) is detects and malicious traffic in real time.
 An IDS (Intrusion Detection system) is detected the malicius activity and generates alerts but does not block traffic.
 # Snort-Lab